PostHog/handbook/docs/handbook/communication.md

 However it is [most important to focus on results](/handbook/values/#results).
 So most things are **public** unless there is a reason not to.
 The following items are not public by default:

-1. Security vulnerabilities are not public since it would allow attackers to compromise GitLab installations.
+1. Security vulnerabilities are not public since it would allow attackers to compromise PostHog installations.
 We do make them public after we remediated a vulnerability.
 Issues that discuss how to improve upon the security posture of an implementation that is working as intended can be made public, and are often labeled as feature proposals.
 Security implementations that detect malicious activities cannot be made public because doing so would undermine our operations.
 1. Financial information, including revenue and costs for the company, is confidential because we plan to be a public company one day and, as such, need to limit both the timing and content of financial information as investors will use and rely on it one day as they trade in our stock.
 As a rule of thumb, if it is a first step to constructing a profit, we need to keep it confidential.
 Examples include:
    1. the specific contract value of an opportunity
    1. total monthly cash inflow/outflow